-Whether you are new-to-UBCO or a returning student, the idea of an entire semester of online school may seem daunting.
-Indeed, one of the most intimidating aspects are the technological issues that arise with remote learning.
+Whether you are new-to-UBCO or a returning student, the idea of learning remotely may seem daunting.
+Indeed, one of the most intimidating aspects are the technological issues that arise.
 That’s okay—these are normal feelings!
 There are supports available to help you along the way.

 Bring all your technology-related questions to your peer technology assistant